502 - Bad Gateway

 Pro Tip

-- -record sampled raw upstream response headers at the gateway for 502s so parser failures can be diagnosed without reproducing live incidents.
+- -capture sampled raw upstream response headers at the gateway for 502s so parser failures can be diagnosed without reproducing live incidents.

 Decision Support